zeyaoli/Fairy-Jungle/README.md

 ## Next Step:

-- fix default layer bug
-- svg button
-- add more assets
+- potentially more assets
-- button function change (save image and share)
+- accessibility of the svg circle colors